Lawyers For Donald Trump’s Company Reportedly Sent Michael Cohen Letter Asking To Stop Writing Tell-All Book

-Lawyers representing Donald Trump’s company reportedly sent a letter to Michael Cohen asking to stop writing a tell-all book about Trump from his time as the president’s personal lawyer.
+Lawyers representing Donald Trump’s company reportedly sent a letter to Michael Cohen, asking him to stop writing a tell-all book about Trump from his time as the president’s personal lawyer.

 The report from ABC News claims that one of the top attorneys for the Trump Organization sent Cohen a letter on Thursday reminding him of a nondisclosure agreement that prevents him from speaking publicly about anything related to Trump, his family, or the company.

-Cohen, who was sentenced to federal prison on a series of charges including campaign finance fraud for his payment to adult film star Stormy Daniels to keep her quiet about an alleged affair with Trump, was initially told he be granted an early release due to the coronavirus outbreak to serve the remainder of his time in home confinement.
-The ABC News report claimed that this was rescinded, and Cohen would continue to serve time in an Upstate New York prison.
-He is scheduled for a release in November 2021.
+Cohen — who was sentenced to federal prison on a series of charges, including campaign finance fraud for his payment to Stormy Daniels to keep her quiet about an alleged affair with Trump — was initially told he’d be granted an early release due to the coronavirus outbreak and could serve the remainder of his time in home confinement.
+The ABC News report claimed that the early release was rescinded, however, and Cohen would continue to serve time in an upstate New York prison.
+He is scheduled for release in November 2021.

 Cohen has reportedly been working on a book that would go into detail about his work, including what a source told The Daily Beast would be some revealing stories about his time with Trump.